 Losing Weight with Hypothyroidism

-Due to the role of thyroid hormone in metabolism, losing weight with hypothyroidism can be challenging.
-However, eating a healthy diet can help support your weight loss by supporting your metabolism, digestive health, heart and brain.
-A thyroid-healthy diet for weight loss includes,
+Although losing weight with hypothyroidism can be challenging, it’s not impossible.
+Eating a healthy diet can help support your weight loss by supporting your metabolism, digestive health, heart and brain.

 - Whole grains

-Try these recipes to help you lose weight with hypothyroidism:
+You can also check out these recipes to help you lose weight with hypothyroidism:

 You can find more nutrition tips for weight loss here.